 Hey there; I’m Bret.

-As an undergraduate at Bucknell University, I studied mathematics and sociology, an interesting pairing to be sure, but one that balanced my empathy toward people with an affinity for abstracting patterns and building arguments in proof writing.
-I still think with the sociology lens I developed as an undergraduate student, constantly observing and seeking to understand the trends and patterns of student culture.
-I naturally gravitate toward new ideas, and I have participated in creative conferences such as IdeaCamp and NASAGA (where I served on the Board for two years).
+As an undergraduate at Bucknell University, I studied mathematics and sociology, a pairing that balanced my empathy toward people with an affinity for abstracting patterns and constructing arguments.
+I continue to think with the lenses I developed back then, constantly observing and seeking to understand the trends and patterns in how people interact.
+I naturally gravitate toward new ideas and have participated in creative conferences such as IdeaCamp and NASAGA (on whose Board I served for two years).

-During a decade of working with college students, I grew increasingly interested in how people learn and what tools are useful to aid this process.
+During the decade following my undergraduate degree, I grew increasingly interested in how people learn and what tools best serve this process.
 I returned to formal studies, first completing a Graduate Certificate in Serious Game Design and Research and then an MA in Educational Technology at Michigan State University.
-I am currently a PhD student in Educational Psychology and Educational Technology at MSU.

-I have continuously worked to design tools that will make space for learning and ultimately help people change.
-I developed six-week immersion learning and cross-cultural experiences for students spending summers in three very different urban environments: Addis Ababa, Ethiopia; Manila, Philippines; and Lancaster, Pennsylvania.
-I created a successful card game to help graduating students prepare for life after college and a board game to help our Regional Staff Team work toward a more collaborative team culture.
-Through my Master’s program, I worked on an additional half dozen prototypes for digital games for change.
+Throughout my career, I have worked to design tools that make space for learning and change.
+I developed three 6-week immersion learning and cross-cultural experiences for students spending summers in three very different urban environments: Addis Ababa, Ethiopia; Manila, Philippines; and Lancaster, Pennsylvania.
+I created a card game to help graduating students prepare for life after college, a board game to help staff in my region work toward a more collaborative team culture, and an additional half-dozen prototypes for digital educational games.

 And, of course, please don’t hesitate to be in touch.